 The scholarly communications system is generally considered to be not working as effectively as it could.
 This in turn has an impact on the productivity and efficiency of the research effort.

-Cost: Recent investigations suggest that barriers to information access create a significant impediment, and thereby added cost, to scholarly productivity.
+- Cost: Recent investigations suggest that barriers to information access create a significant impediment, and thereby added cost, to scholarly productivity.
 It would seem reasonable to assume that this applies not just to information resources but also to data, and that making data more readily available would enhance scholarly productivity.
-Scholars not working in research institutions face considerable cost barriers to acquiring information, and those in poorer countries are at a greater disadvantage.
+Scholars who are not working in research institutions,face considerable cost barriers to acquiring information, and those in poorer countries are at a greater disadvantage.
 Some journals charge for publication, adding to research costs.
-Other costs are incurred if paying for the use of data or the use of copyright-protected materials.
+Other costs are incurred if one is required to pay for the using data or for using copyright-protected materials.
 There are also costs associated with the preservation of materials, especially if digital, and often a lack of commitment to sustainability.

-Copyright: Scholars often are not aware of how best to manage their copyright.
-Many scholarly journals ask scholars to transfer their copyright to the journal owner.
-This prevents the re-use of the material in other forms and for other purposes such as teaching, limits access to journal subscribers and prevents access by the public which has, in many cases, funded the research.
+- Copyright: Scholars often are not aware of how best to manage their copyright.
+Many scholarly journals ask scholars to transfer their copyright to the journal owner, which can prevent the re-use of the material in other forms and for other purposes such as teaching, limits access to journal subscribers and prevents access by the public which has, in many cases, funded the research.

 What can be (and is being) done about it?

 There are a number of initiatives which are designed to improve scholarly communications.
 Briefly,

 - Scholars are being encouraged to make their publications available as open access.
 This means that potential readers have free and open access to publications, most often in digital form.
 The significant benefit for scholars of making their work available as open access is an increase in citation rates.
 There are many alternative publication models which allow for open access, while still maintaining quality control through peer review, which include:

 - self-archiving of journal articles in institutional repositories